drmohitgarg9/DSpace7/InstalVMGuide.md

 # Please follow this guide after the installation of any VM in your machine with Ubuntu 22.04
-#Open the Terminal in the VM.
+#Open the Terminal in the VM. <br>
-Tip: CTRL + ALT + T
+Tip: CTRL + ALT + T <br>

-#Run the first Command
+#Run the first Command <br>
-sudo apt update
+sudo apt update <br>

-#It will display an error : "username" not in the sudoers file
+#It will display an error : "username" not in the sudoers file. <br>
-#We need to add the "username" in the sudoers file
+#We need to add the "username" in the sudoers file <br>
-#To do that first install vim in your machine, ignore installation of vim, if it is already installed.
+#To do that first install vim in your machine, ignore installation of vim, if it is already installed. <br>

-su
+su <br>

 #After "su" it will ask the password, please type the password and hit the enter

 #Install the vim

 sudo apt install vim

-/etc#
-~#

-vi etc/sudoers
+vi /etc/sudoers

+mohit
 chmod 666 etc/sudoers

 /usr/lib/jvm/java-11-openjdk-amd64/